Recovery is about more than food and body. It’s about reconnecting with yourself, restoring a sense of safety, and building trust in your life again.

 (14+ | In-Person or Hybrid)

-Our PHP is the most intensive level of outpatient care, offering a supportive, healing environment five to seven days a week.
-This level is ideal for individuals who benefit from a high degree of structure and support but do not require 24-hour inpatient care.
+PHP is our most intensive level of outpatient care, offering a supportive, healing environment five to seven days a week for 5+ hours per day.
+This level is ideal for individuals who need stabilization with a high degree of structure and support but do not require 24-hour inpatient care.
 The program includes individual therapy, group therapy, nutrition counseling, family therapy, meal support, and psychiatry.

 Food Philosophy